 Jane and Wilma subsequently won the Team Event Sunday Times Sportswoman of the Year Award.

 Lightweight coxless four (2nd out of 5)

-Like the lightweight pair, the new lightweight four were also lying in third place with 250m to go in their boat straight final (in which only four finished), but as Geoffrey Page described it in The Daily Telegraph, they, “Also produced a powerful finishing burst, missing the gold medal by only a third of a length,” or 1.26 seconds.
+Like the lightweight pair, the new lightweight four were also lying in third place with 250m to go in their straight final, but as Geoffrey Page described it in The Daily Telegraph, they, “Produced a powerful finishing burst, missing the gold medal by only a third of a length,” or 1.26 seconds. after overtaking Germany.
 Only three boats appear on the results as Australia were ‘excluded’ and Denmark didn’t finish.